Neonatal ICU (NICU)

 All of us use the First Hill Neonatal Intensive Care doctors to take care of our babies that need a higher level of care.
 Not all hospitals for example would have a neonatal intensive care unit and most people do not need to be delivered in a hospital that has that ability.
 So, what you look for is a hospital that has access to that kind of service.

-A level 3 neonatal intensive care unit can take care of babies as premature as they come, so the very smallest of babies with the most complications can be taken care of at a level 3.
+A level 3 or 4 neonatal intensive care unit can take care of babies as premature as they come, so the very smallest of babies with the most complications can be taken care of at a level 3 or 4.
 A level 2 NICU can take care of babies 32 weeks and above.
 If the baby is born earlier than that they may need to be transferred to a NICU that can take care of them.
 A level 1 NICU will take care of babies born 35 weeks and above and will stabilize a baby just in order to get them off to a higher level NICU.